 Do these methods require specialised/non-standardised equipment and/or training?

-Yes, training is required for use of the Potter Tower and associated equipment calibration and cleaning.
+Specialised training is required for the operation of the Potter Tower for application of test compounds, calibration, nozzle centralisation and cleaning of the equipment.

 Are there issues with the methods or their interpretation?